RedSoftwareSystems/vault-search-replace/README.md

 --no-dry-run - confirm the execution

 Without the (optional) replace_string argument, the command will execute a (string) search for _search_string_.
-With the replace argument, the command will execute a **dry-run** of the replace operation (no change will be applied).
-To force the creation of new secrets versions, the **--no-dry-run** option has to be passed.
+With the replace argument, the command always creates a new secret version.
+By default, it performs a dry-run—showing the changes without applying them.
+To actually apply the changes to the secrets, the **--no-dry-run** option must be passed.

 As of this release, the search is very simple (python **str.find** function).